 When your lunch sack is this chic, you definitely can’t forget it on the counter in the morning… right?
 Make the dream a possibility, at least, with one good-looking lunch bag.
 So pretty it conjures a stroll along the Seine, you’ll enjoy opening it to envious coworker stares even if you have a grain bowl instead of baguette and escargots inside.
 A removable insulated insert enables easy cleaning, there’s a back pocket to hold cutlery and a napkin, and a detachable strap allows crossbody wear.
 Bring it to a picnic, and show up in style.

-The best lunch technology helps you pack the lunch, keep it fresh, and see it clearly in the fridge.
+The best meal prep technology helps you pack prepared food, keep it fresh, and see it clearly in the fridge.
 This seven-piece set includes BPA-free bags (for garnishes like tomatoes or sides of veggies).
 A vacuum pump is included so you can suck air out of bags in moments (and ensure foods stay fresh for up to three times longer).
 There’s even an app you can use to track how long that food has been in the fridge!
 We love that there are two sizes of lidded containers, for “hungry” days and “very hungry indeed” days.